 - Best liquid potassium: Trace Minerals Liquid Ionic Potassium

-This article will discuss the role of potassium within the body and suggest some reasons that a person may need to take a potassium supplement.
+This article will discuss the role of potassium within the body and mention some reasons a person may need to take a potassium supplement.

-It will also provide information on dosages and possible side effects and list three of the best potassium supplements available.
+It will also provide information on dosages and possible side effects, and list four of the best potassium supplements available.